PraxTube/chess-ai/docs/milestones/3-advanced-AI/README.md

 The following things were changed:

 - Use `snake_casing` consistently
-- Class `CastlingRights` and replace with a `list`
+- Replace `class CastlingRights` with a `list`
-- Add guard clauses to reduce indentation
+- Add guard clauses to reduce indentation and increase readability
 - Turn `debug_info` from `dict` to a `class` (in `log.py`)
 - Use `list` of `int` for board instead of `str`